The top road cycling tips for beginners to get you riding your bike today

 Whatever your proportions are, a bike fit makes riding your bike feel comfortable and more like a natural extension of your body.

-And if you plan on riding regularly (or notice that you’re highly uncomfortable while cycling), a pair of padded bike shorts can help, making it much more enjoyable to ride.
+If you plan on riding regularly (or notice that you’re highly uncomfortable while cycling), a pair of padded bike shorts can help, making it much more enjoyable to ride.

 Bike shorts come in many lengths and cuts but look for ones that don’t squeeze your waist, especially when you’re hunched over on your bike.
+Wear bike shorts without underwear, to reduce chafing.

 And if you’re riding your bike alone, you’ll find cycling alone tips here.